lithops-cloud/lithops/config/README.md

 An alternative mode of configuration is to use a python dictionary.
 This option allows to pass all the configuration details as part of the Lithops invocation in runtime.
 An entire list of sections and keys is [here](config_template.yaml)

 ## Compute and Storage backends
-Choose your compute and storage engine from the table below
+Choose your compute and storage engines from the table below

 <table>